 On the agenda

-Health ministers and high-level representatives of the 53 Member States of the WHO European Region as well as partner organizations and civil society took part in the 67th session of the WHO Regional Committee for Europe in Budapest, Hungary, on 11–14 September 2017.
+Health ministers and high-level representatives of the 53 Member States of the WHO European Region as well as partner organizations and civil society will take part in the 68th session of the WHO Regional Committee for Europe in Rome, Italy, on 17–20 September 2018.

-Key technical health issues on this year’s agenda included:
+Key technical health issues on this year’s agenda include:

-- working towards a sustainable health workforce in the WHO European Region through a framework for action;
+- Advancing public health in the WHO European Region for sustainable development;

-The sessions were available via live webcast, and real-time coverage on Twitter using the hashtag #RC67 was shared.
+The sessions will be available via live webcast, and real-time coverage on Twitter using the hashtag #RC68 will be shared.